Protect Virginia Key

 About what Occurred at City Hall

-City of Miami Commissioners Voted to House the Homeless on Virginia Key
+City of Miami Commissioners Voted to House the Houseless on Virginia Key.

 On Thursday (07/28), City of Miami staff presented a list of three possible sites across the city that could host a shelter.
 Initially, Commissioner Joe Carollo and Chairwoman Christine King were the only two votes in favor of a pilot program to build several dozen small rooms on the northeast end of Virginia Key.
 Commissioner Reyes, Russell, and De La Portilla voted against it.
 One hour after Miami commissioners rejected a concept to create a temporary homeless shelter on Virginia Key, Commissioner Alex De La Portilla flipped his vote, allowing the city to pursue a plan to set up “tiny homes” for 50 to 100 people on the island.